AxonC/university-sdi-project/documentation/trekstar-documentation.md

 ![Visual representation of a project being discovered from a search query](images/user-guide/view-mode/project-search-term.png)

-As you can see in Figure CHANGEFIGUREVALUE, there is the option to display the associated materials for this project, you can enter _`y`_ to confirm that you wish to view the materials for the associated project, which will bring up the following information:
+As you can see in the figure above, there is the option to display the associated materials for this project, you can enter _`y`_ to confirm that you wish to view the materials for the associated project, which will bring up the following information:

 ![Visual representation of a projects materials being displayed](images/user-guide/view-mode/project-search-list-material.png)